-C# Month, Day ArraysThis C# example program uses arrays of strings containing month and day names to simplify programs and improve performance.
+C# Month, Day ArraysUse arrays of strings containing month and day names to simplify programs and improve performance.

 Month, day arrays.